SwipeCellKit/SwipeCellKit/Guides/Advanced.md

 ### Enabling Vertical Centering

-This feature is disabled by default and can be enabled by implementing `func visibleTableViewRect() -> CGRect?` in your `SwipeTableViewCell`'s delegate and returning a non-nil `CGRect`.
+This feature is *disabled* by default, but can be enabled by implementing `func visibleTableViewRect() -> CGRect?` in your `SwipeTableViewCell`'s delegate and returning a non-nil `CGRect`.
 This function should return a rectangle of the *visible* portion of your table view that is in the table view's own coordinate system.
-The visible portion of the table view refers to the part that is not obscurred by views (e.g. a navigation bar or a toolbar).
+The visible portion of the table view refers to the part that is not obscurred by other views (e.g. a navigation bar or a toolbar).

-If you are targeting iOS 11+ then this is simple thanks to the safe area APIs and your delegate function could simply be:
+If you are targeting iOS 11+ then this is simple thanks to the safe area API and your delegate function could simply be:

 ```swift
 func visibleTableViewRect() -> CGRect? {